wazuh/wazuh-documentation/source/amazon/integrating-aws-cloudwatch-logs.rst

 ==================================================================

 One of the most useful applications of this integration is the ability to get the logs from our AWS containers and monitor them.
 In this particular case, we are going to deploy an Apache HTTP server inside a Fargate container and get its logs, so if something happens Wazuh will alert us.

 The first thing we need to achieve this is a container generating some logs for us.
-As an example, we are going to access Elastic Container Service > Task Definition in AWS Console and create a new TaskDefinition providing Fargate as the launch type and the following configuration using the Configure via JSON button:
+As an example, we are going to access ``Elastic Container Service`` > ``Task Definition`` in AWS Console and create a new TaskDefinition providing ``Fargate`` as the launch type and the following configuration using the Configure via ``JSON button``:

 .. code-block:: xml